draeger-lab/OptSolvX/README.md

 ► Java Version
 ----------------------------

-OptSolvX requires **Java 22** to build and run.
+OptSolvX requires **Java 22 or newer** to build the library.
 The build enforces this via the Maven Enforcer plugin.

 If a different JDK is active, the build will fail early with a clear message.
-Optional: use the `compat8` profile to produce a Java 8 bytecode JAR.
+Optional: use the `compat8` profile to produce a Java 8 bytecode JAR for downstream projects.

 ► Testing